SEESolutions-it/DpdlEngine/README.md

-## Dpdl Scripting examples
+## Dpdl scripting Examples

-A set of examples implemented with Dpdl scripting language can be found in the script './DpdlLibs/dpdlLibExamples.h', where different Tests/Examples can be executed individually via tagged execution, by supplying the @TAG attribute along with the filename. i.e. @TEST1 .....@TEST14

-To execute the individual examples enter DpdlClient console:
+To execute the examples enter DpdlClient console and use the '-load' command:
 ```
 -load
 enter the Dpdl script name to execute:
-dpdlLibExamples.h @TEST1
+arraylistExample.h @TEST1
 ```

-The Dpdl script examples files are located in the folder ./DpdlLibs/
+A set of examples/Tests can be found in the script './DpdlLibs/dpdlLibExamples.h', where different Tests/Examples can be executed individually via tagged execution, by supplying the @TAG attribute along with the filename. i.e. arraylistExample.h @TEST1

-* Example that shows how C and Python can be embedded and executed directly within Dpdl scripts
+* Example that shows how <ins>C</ins> and <ins>Python</ins> can be embedded and executed directly within Dpdl scripts

 	[dpdlFullExample.h](https://github.com/SEESolutions-it/DpdlEngine/blob/main/DpdlLibs/dpdlFullExample.h)

 * Set of 14 examples/tests.
 The examples make use of @TAG execution to allow execution of each individual example.